• Key supplier to the NHS

 Because of this, Mucosal Pressure Ulcers (MPrU) are pressure ulcers found on mucous membranes with a history of a medical device in use at the location of the ulcer.

-Low grade (stage 1 & 2) pressure sores can be an inconvenience that usually requires basic nursing care.
+Low grade (stage 1 & 2) pressure sores can be treated and usually require basic nursing care.

-Medium to high grade (stage 3 & 4) pressure sores can be extremely serious; they can leave a person susceptible to infections and cause life-threatening complications like blood poisoning.
+Medium to high grade (stage 3 & 4) pressure sores can be extremely serious, leaving a person susceptible to infections and can cause life-threatening complications.

 There are various treatment methods available for multiple stages of pressure injuries and the correct treatment method varies depending on the seriousness of the ulcer.